nextstrain/nextclade/paper/paper.md

 We currently maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses, and these are automatically available in the web tool.
 The `nextclade` CLI tool includes `dataset list` and `dataset get` commands to explore and download available datasets.
 The SARS-CoV-2 tree is labeled with the Nextstrain clade annotations for SARS-CoV-2 following a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
-Influenza trees are labeled with clades currently used by the WHO collaborating centers to describe(?) circulating influenza virus diversity.
+Influenza trees are labeled with clades currently used on Nextstrain to describe circulating influenza virus diversity.

 # Discussion